 You will be asked to change into a hospital gown and stockings.

-How will I feel after surgery?
+How will I feel after my surgery?

-You will be given painkillers to help with any discomfort after your operation.
+After surgery, you will be given painkillers to help with any discomfort.
 Everyone reacts to the anaesthetic differently.
-Feeling sick is common, and we do our best to avoid this.
+Feeling sick is common and we do our best to avoid this.